adamghill/refreshcss/README.md

 Yes!
 That was a primary reason I built my own solution. 😅 Jinja might also be possible to support with some small tweaks, although it is untested.

-### Is this what people mean when they say "treeshaker"?
+### Is this what people mean when they say "treeshaking"?

-Maybe.🤷
+Maybe. 🤷

 ### I found a bug!